What I do as an assistant professor (Spring 2025)

 Overall, I spent 240 hours performing administrative tasks compared to 170 “planned” hours.
 This corresponds to 1.41x “overtime”, meaning my “effective hourly wage” for these tasks is not 500 CZK, but 350 CZK (or 56k / month).

 Emails and communication are a major category here (~103h).
 I don’t think this part can be significantly simplified without addressing specific systemic and process bottlenecks.
 However, I do also expect that certain streamlining will occur over time as new tasks become routine.
-It is hard to estimate if this will actually lead to reduced workload, or if the volume of work will simply grow to fill the void.
+It is hard to estimate if this will actually lead to a reduced workload, or if the volume of work will simply grow to fill the void.

 Teaching and advising

-I interacted with 20 students as thesis advisor or, in two cases, as the “main” technical consultant.
-Out of these 20 students, 13 defended their thesis this semester and 2 seem to have abandoned their topics.
+I interacted with 20 students as a thesis advisor or, in two cases, as the “main” technical consultant.
+Out of these 20 students, 13 defended their theses this semester and 2 seem to have abandoned their topics.
 I also reviewed 7 other theses (6 at FI and one at PrF).
 However, I also accepted ~6 new students, so for the fall semester, I expect to interact actively with 11 supervised students.

 I was also the consultant for one PhD student.
 Ideally, I would count this as research, but our evaluation scheme considers this to be teaching, so I included it here :)